ArnavPatil-official/Pawformance/README.md

 ## Overview

 **Pawformance** is a fitness tracker designed specifically for your pet!
 Track your pet's physical activity and health metrics, set personalized goals, and monitor their progress.
-Pawformance uses Artificial Intelligence to provide insights, including a health rating, feedback, and next steps for maintaining your pet's well-being.
-Plus, interact with an AI-powered chatbot fully integrated into the app for all your pet-related questions and suggestions.

 ## Features